-In summary, controlling supports the implementation of supply chain strategies by providing precise data and analyses that help in strategic planning and process optimisation.
+In summary, controlling supports the implementation of supply chain strategies by providing precise data and analyses that assist in strategic planning and process optimization.
 Through real-time monitoring of indicators, it enables quick responses to changing market conditions and customer needs.
-In addition, controlling supports risk management in the supply chain by identifying potential threats and proposing solutions that minimise their impact on achieving set goals.
+Additionally, controlling supports risk management in the supply chain by identifying potential threats and proposing solutions that minimize their impact on achieving set goals.

 4.2.
-Key Performance Indicators in the supply chain
+Key performance indicators in the supply chain

-In the literature, the issue of supply chain controlling is most often analysed from the perspective of the tools used.
+In the literature, the issue of supply chain controlling is most often analyzed from the perspective of the tools used.
 Bibliographic sources indicate that the most effective controlling tools include activity-based costing, target costing, indicator systems, balanced scorecards, and benchmarking (Dobroszek, 2011; Guersola et al., 2018).
-This study, which focusses on the use of spreadsheets in the analysis of logistic data, emphasises indicator analysis due to its applicability in this particular tool.
+This study, which focuses on the use of spreadsheets in the analysis of logistic data, emphasizes indicator analysis due to its applicability in this particular tool.

 Key Performance Indicators (KPIs) used in supply chains are an essential tool for measuring and monitoring the efficiency and effectiveness of activities within the supply chain.
-KPIs can be categorised based on the pillar they cover (Dobroszek, 2011):
+KPIs can be categorized based on the pillar they cover (Dobroszek, 2011):

-- Supply chain pillar at this level, indicators are used that apply to the entire supply chain, such as total order fulfilment time across the supply chain, total supply chain costs, and the cash-to-cash cycle; - partner relationship pillar At this level, indicators are calculated that reflect the cooperation between business partners and the resulting effects, such as the relationship between the supplier and the retailer; characteristic indicators in this area include the ability to fulfil deliveries and the payment reliability of merchants, individual economic entity in the supply chain pillar - although entities in the supply chain function in connection with each other and pursue a common goal, each should assess its economic activity separately.
+- supply chain pillar at this level, indicators are used that apply to the entire supply chain, such as total order fulfillment time across the supply chain, total supply chain costs, and the cash-to-cash cycle, - partner relationship pillar on this level, indicators are calculated that reflect the cooperation between business partners and the resulting effects, such as the relationship between the supplier and the retailer; characteristic indicators in this area include the ability to fulfill deliveries and the payment reliability of merchants, individual economic entity in the supply chain pillar - although entities in the supply chain function in connection with each other and pursue a common goal, each should assess its economic activity separately.

-The key performance indicators most commonly used in supply chains include (Dias & Silva 2021; Lehyani et al., 2018; Rasool et al., 2023; Yurtay et al., 2023):
+The most commonly used key performance indicators in supply chains include (Dias & Silva 2021; Lehyani eta la., 2018; Rasool et al., 2023; Yurtay et al., 2023):

-OTIF (On-Time In-Full) measures the percentage of orders delivered to the customer on time and in full, according to their specifications.
+OTIF (On-Time In-Full) - measures the percentage of orders delivered to the customer on time and in full, according to their specifications.

-$OTIF = \left(\frac{number of orders delivered on time and in full quantity}{total number of orders}\right)$ order processing time LT (Lead Time, Order Fulfilment Time) - measures the time from accepting an order to its delivery to the customer.
+$OTIF = \left(\frac{number of orders delivered on time and in full quantity}{total number of orders}\right) \times 100\%$ order processing time LT (Lead Time, Order Fulfillment Time) - measures the time from accepting an order to its delivery to the customer.

-The high level of OTIF implementation indicates the effectiveness of inventory management, production planning, transportation time management, and accuracy in the order acceptance process.
+The high level of OTIF implementation indicates the effectiveness of inventory management, production planning, transportation time management and accuracy in the order acceptance process.

-OTIF = ([number of orders delivered on time and in full quantity] / [total number of orders]) 100%
+OTIF = ([number of orders delivered on time and in full quantity] / [total number of orders]) \ 100%